 Change your angle.
 Move up, down, left, right, and back and forth to find the perfect angle.
-A slight movement can remove a distracting element, or it can place the reflections in a more pleasing organization.
+A slight movement can remove a distracting element or place the reflections in a more pleasing organization.

-The more complex the scene, the more important subtle movements can become to create a pleasing composition.
+The more complex the scene, the more important subtle movements can be to create a pleasing composition.

-If you are facing the reflective surface, you will be in the reflection, so move to a slight angle to one side to remove yourself.
-What you wear counts as well.
+If you face the reflective surface, you will be in the reflection, so move to a slight angle to one side to remove yourself.
+What you wear matters as well.
 Dark clothing often looks great for creating an interesting silhouette of yourself.

-If you are wearing dark clothes, find a window that has a brighter background so you can stand out more.
+If you are wearing dark clothes, find a window with a brighter background to stand out more.
 The opposite applies if you are wearing a white outfit.
 The contrast will help you stand out if that is the effect that you want.

 Consider whether you want to look directly at the reflection or off to the side to seem more candid and natural.

 If your shot seems to be missing a point of interest, then a good solution is to wait for an interesting person to walk by to add to the reflection.